Mafia-Hands/Mafia/.github/ISSUE_TEMPLATE/redesign.md

 If yes:

-  - Please add the label `ready-to-implement`
+  - Please add the label `ready to implement`
   - Please addd hi-fi prototypes, screenshots and any assets here

 If no: